discordx-ts/discordx/docs/src/decorators/guild.md

 # @Guild
-You can specify in wich guilds your @Slash commands are created by decorating the method with @Slash and @Guild
+You can specify in which guilds your @Slash commands are created by decorating the method with @Slash and @Guild

 ```ts
 @Discord()